A brief history of type technology

 Digital typography (mid 1980s – present)

-Bitmap (raster) fonts: a data file that contains glyphs in pixel form.
+Bitmap fonts are a data file that contains glyphs in pixel form.
 Because it is not scalable like a vector, a bitmap font must contain many sets of pre-determined sizes (traditionally just 8, 9, 10, 12, 14, 18, 24, 36, 48, and 72pt), each in every permutation of regular, bold, and italic.

 Bitmap font formats: PCF, BDF, SNF, DWF, BF, AFM, FON, BMF, PSF, PK

-Outline (vector) fonts - sets of mathematically described lines and curves that trace the outline of glyphs.
+Outline fonts are sets of mathematically described lines and curves that trace the outline of glyphs.
 They are infinitely scalable without pixilation.

 Vectorized font (image from Adobe)